GetRealLabs/deepfacelab-subjects-swapping/README.md

 $ python auto_main.py to_subject \
 --videos_dir $TMP_RAW_VIDEOS \
---subjects_dir $SUBEJCTS_DIR
+--subjects_dir $SUBJECTS_DIR
 ```

-At the end of this scrip you should have a number of subject equivalent of the number of raw videos.
+At the end of this script you should have a number of subject equivalent of the number of raw videos.
 Moreover, the original videos inside the subject's folder should be renamed **output.***.

 If you want to remove subjects you should use this scrip: ```$ python auto_main.py update_wrk -h```, or add subjects (never tested) you should re-use the script above.